 The Kid (1921) Director: Charlie Chaplin

 Unfortunately, Jackie Coogan’s celebrity stardom with the film was short-lived.
-After the film’s release, at age seven, he was welcomed by royalty in European and even the Pope, but by age thirteen he was found penniless with family troubles.
+After the film’s release, at age seven, he was welcomed by royalty in Europe and even the Pope greeted him, but by age thirteen he was found penniless with family troubles.
 Eventually legislation in the United States was passed to protect child actors, and today it is still called the “Coogan Act”.
-He later played Uncle Fester on TV’s The Addams Family.
+In later life, Coogan played Uncle Fester on TV’s The Addams Family.
 As a child, he was considered Chaplin’s only co-star to ever hit the screen.
 Far more material was shot for this film than any other Chaplin film, at a ratio of 53:1.
+Both Chaplin and Coogan developed a solid relationship both on camera, as well as off camera.
 Chaplin reunited with Coogan for the last time at the Academy Awards in 1972 on Chaplin’s return to the United States.
-He died in 1984 in Los Angeles.
+Chaplin died in 1977, and Coogan died in 1984.